-The large faculty complement of full-time Otolaryngology-Head and Neck Surgeons are dedicated to the academic development of our resident group of fifteen individuals, allowing for excellent mentorship that is frequently on a one-to-one basis.
+The large faculty complement of full-time Otolaryngology-Head and Neck Surgeons are dedicated to the academic development of our resident group of twenty individuals, allowing for excellent mentorship that is frequently on a one-to-one basis.
 It is our goal to give residents comprehensive experience in all areas of our specialty in order for them to become independent and knowledgeable clinicians and surgeons.
 Residents are given significant but well-supervised latitude in the management of both clinical and operative cases.
-Clinical, teaching and research activities are closely monitored by OTOHNS faculty with residents gaining increasing responsibility according training level and capability.
+Clinical, teaching, and research activities are closely monitored by OTOHNS faculty with residents gaining increasing responsibility according training level and capability.

 Residents benefit from the fact that most of the faculty have appointments at multiple medical centers.
 These benefits include exposure to the core faculty in different clinical settings, consistency and stability in surgical training, and the core faculty/resident interaction that is necessary for accurate, in-depth evaluations.
 All faculty participate in OTOHNS curriculum and in the resident evaluation process.